usepat/soniccontrol/docs/sonic_package/procedures.md

 ## Implementation

 On construction of the sonic amp in the sonic amp builder, we look if we get back with `?list_commands` a list that contains our procedure.
 Like that we can check, if the device has the procedure.
-We make a procedure instantiator, that checks on the sonic amp if it has the procedure.
-Internally the procedure instantiator gives back than either a remote or local procedure.
+We make a ProcedureInstantiator, that checks on the sonic amp if it has the procedure.
+Internally the ProcedureInstantiator gives back than either a remote or local procedure.
 Both have the same interface so they can be interchanged easely.

+There exists a ProcedureController that stores all available procedures for the device and ensures that only one procedure is running at a time.
+The ProcedureController is used to start and stop procedures.